 Happy New Year!
 It’s Stephanie here from the PAB Blog Team and let me tell you… I’m so excited to have 2020 behind me and am very ready to start the new year off on a good foot – with an easy no-sew diy fleece blanket. 🙂

 A quick note about fleece.
-When you go to the store or shop online, you will see tons of fleece – some labeled plush, velvet, or even Heavenly.
-Please do not use those fabrics for this particular project.
-They are not constructed the same way fleece is and will not work very well, because the fibers will flake off as you work with them.
+When you go to the store or shop online, you will see tons of fleece – some labeled plush, velvet, or even Heavenly fleece.
+Please do not use those “fleece” fabrics to make this particular project.
+They are not constructed the same way fleece is and will not work very well, because the fabric fibers will flake off as you work with them.

 They are wonderful to use if the edges of the item you’re making is sewn or finished, but in this case, I highly recommend against them.
 To test if a fabric is good to use or not, rub your fingers along the raw edges of the fabric.
 If fabric fibers fly off – do not use it for this project.
 You can use that fabric for this Self-Binding Blanket, though!